Canlubang seniors eye redemption

 Aside from Viray and the Rosal brothers, the other members of the squad are Damasus Wong, Dave Hernandez, Mari Hechanova, Zaldy Villa and Abe Avena.

-The seniors’ event, which serves as a prelude to the PAL Men’s Interclub, will be on March 1-4.
+The seniors’ event, which serves as a prelude to the PAL Men’s Interclub, will be on March 1 to 4.

 Please follow our commenting guidelines.